MWRuszczycky/swatches/README.md

 ### Sort the colors any way you want

 The `-s/--sort` option will take any `rgb` or `hsv` triple for sorting.
 Likewise, you can sort by the ANSI codes using `--sort=ansi` option.
-For example, if the `-s/--sort` option is not used, the default triple is `svh` (i.e., sort by saturation, then value and finally hue), which gives rainbows of decreasing saturation.
+For example, if the `-s/--sort` option is not used, the default triple is `svh` (i.e., sort by saturation, then value and finally hue), which gives rainbows of decreasing saturation (see `block` example below).
 All sorts are descending by default; however, you can get ascending sorts by using the `-a` option.

 ### View colors in a compact block

 The default display takes up a lot of space; however, you can use the `block` mode to display everything more compactly with just the ANSI code and a color swatch.
 You can sort the colors in this mode too using the `-s/--sort` option; however, the first 16 colors are displayed separately.
-For example, running `swatches block`, which will use the default `hsv` sort (right-to-left), gives the following output:
+For example, running `swatches block`, which will use the default `svh` sort (left-to-right), gives the following output:

 ![ravel-rgb](demos/block.png)